Lupirion-Apps/Privacy_Policies/PlanteMedicinale_PrivacyPolicy.md

 We DO NOT collect/store/use or distribute Your Personal.

 This is a simple Android app developed by Lupirion Apps in flutter. it is only for refference of different medicinal plants.
-They are all hard coded and noes not even need access to the internet.
+They are all hard coded and does not even need access to the internet.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.